Translation scholar Peter Newmark (A Textbook of Translation, p. 45) equates naturalness with frequency. Sounds basic, but often ignored.

 Had you literally translated “hochtönend eingeläutet,” you would have got something like “announced with loudly ringing bells.”

 It’s not the author’s intention to speak about ringing bells, he is using this phrase because readers can understand it without thinking too much.
-This should also be your aim when seeking a translation.
+This should also be your aim when seeking a target phrase.

-“Literalese,” instead of giving readers a clearer picture, keeps them too busy with minor sentence elements to actually understand what the text is saying.
+“Literalese,” instead of giving readers a clearer picture, keeps them too busy with minor elements to understand what the text is saying.

 Collocations are also very tricky for machine translation engines to solve, especially when authors get creative and use less known expressions: